Camden Shakespeare Festival

 Worked with this company for multiple summers and always enjoyed the cast and crew.
 Clear and well communicated artistic standards and choices that consistently result in high level productions, and are a satisfying performance experience for seasoned or new actors.
 Good audiences and supportive local fan base make for well received shows for those familiar with Shakespeare or the less experienced.
 Idyllic setting in Maine with many opportunities for diversion and experiencing the coast of Maine while being paid professionally for roles.
 All in all a deep and enriching experience with quality people who recognize and respect talent and creativity.

-Anonymous - 03/13/2024 - Performer, 1-3 years ago
+- Performer, 3-5 years ago